-Bobby Wilcoxson robs a Brooklyn bank in 1961.
+Bobby Wilcoxson (left) robs a Brooklyn bank in 1961.
 His partner in crime Albert Nussbaum is shown on the right.

 Their names were Albert Nussbaum and Bobby Wilcoxson, and before they were locked away for good, they’d robbed eight banks, accumulated a massive arsenal of weapons, murdered a bank guard, and set off several bombs in the nation’s capital.